Cutleast/Mod-Manager-Migrator/README.md

 4. Execute main file:
    `python main.py`

+### 5. Compile and build executable

+1. Follow the steps on this page [Nuitka.net](https://nuitka.net/doc/user-manual.html#usage) to install a C Compiler
+2. Run `build_nuitka.bat` with activated virtual environment from the root folder of this repo.
+3. The executable and its dependencies are created in the main.dist-Folder.

 # 💻How it works

 ### Mod order reconstruction from Vortex deployment file:

 1. It reads deployment files in staging folder
 2. Parses their data
 3. The data contains a list with all deployed files
 4. This list is used to reconstruct a mod order by checking which files come from which mod
-5. After initial sorting the loadorder is simulated and checked against the deployment file
+5. After initial sorting the loadorder is compared with and checked against the deployment file
 6. Sorts different mods until there are no differences left (mostly 1 or 2 times)